 Recommended stops: Yosemite National Park, Sequoia National Park and Kings Canyon

 Best time to visit: As with other areas in California’s Sierra Nevada, summer is the best time to visit because snow can linger as late as the end of June.
 Early-to-mid June is the best to see waterfalls in Yosemite in their full glory, and July and August are the busiest months.
 Mid-September is the best time to enjoy mild fall weather and get to see the incredible fall colors.

-This is one of the most popular California road trips.
+This is one of the most popular Northern California road trips.
 Winter is downtime which sees only a fraction of visitors and is perfect for winter adventures like snowshoeing and cross country skiing.

 How many days to spend on the road: I suggest between 5-8 days for your road trip to California national parks because of the sheer distance and the many things to do, especially in a place like Yosemite.

-8. Southern California
+8. Southern California road trip